Oare, Wiltshire

 Oare is a small village in the east of the county of Wiltshire, England.
 The village lies about 2 mi north of Pewsey, on the A345 road towards Marlborough, and falls within the civil parish of Wilcot, Huish and Oare.

 History

 Oare was anciently a tithing of Wilcot parish.
 With effect from May 2021, the parishes of Wilcot and Huish were merged to form the parish of Wilcot, Huish and Oare.

 Geography

 The area is popular with walkers and the Mid Wilts Way long-distance footpath passes through the village.
-The Giant's Grave at the eastern edge of the village offers views over the village and Vale of Pewsey.
+The Giant's Grave, a prominent Iron Age fort structure that resembles a neolithic long barrow, at the eastern edge of the village offers views over the village and Vale of Pewsey.